basetenlabs/truss/docs/create/tensorflow.md

 ### Create a Truss

-Use the `mk_truss` command to package your model into a
+Use the `mk_truss` command to package your model into a Truss.

 ```python
 from truss import mk_truss

 mk_truss(model, target_directory="tensorflow_truss")
 ```

+Check the target directory to see your new Truss!